How well LLM-based test generation techniques perform with newer LLM versions?: Threads to Validity

-The performance of our implementation depends on the underlying large language models.
-Accordingly, a potential threat to internal validity arises from variations in model capability as well as from the nondeterministic nature of LLM outputs.
+\textbf{Internal validity: } The performance of our implementation depends on the underlying LLMs.
+Accordingly, a potential threat to validity arises from variations in model capability as well as from the nondeterministic nature of LLM outputs.
 To mitigate these threats, we evaluated multiple models from different families, reducing the risk that our findings are specific to a single model.
 Additionally, to limit nondeterminism, we configured all models with a low temperature setting (0.1), aiming to make the generation process as deterministic as possible.